flang-compiler/flang/README.md

 Flang is a Fortran compiler targeting LLVM.

+Please join us for a Flang meetup at SC 17 in Denver.
+NVIDIA has reserved a room for the meetup on Wednesday, November 15 at 6:30 PM at the Curtis Hotel in the Hopscotch room (3rd floor).
+The Curtis is a block from the convention center.
+Light refreshments will be provided!
+(And maybe snacks, too.)
+We are looking forward to seeing you all face-to-face.

 We have mailing lists for announcements and developers.
 Here's the link with the sign-up information:

 http://lists.flang-compiler.org/mailman/listinfo